Harbour 31: Huge creative quarter earmarked for land around Leith Docks film studio

 He added: “If you’re making big shows, your cast are a big part of how you fund it.
 If Amazon are making a show of that scale, they’re going to put people in it that you’ve heard of.

-Last said “many millions” was being invested in the FirstStage building itself, with early phases including work to install soundproofed roofing and walls, as well as its own cranes for the studio spaces.
+Last said “many millions” of pounds were being invested in the FirstStage building itself, with early phases including work to install soundproofed roofing and walls, as well as its own cranes for the studio spaces.

 “It’s great for us to have shows that really take advantage of what the building offers.
 Both The Rig and Anansi Boys, who were here for 95 weeks straight through, really did that and built huge things.
 Hopefully the same will apply to the big show we expect to come in next year.
 It’s of the same scale in terms of the length of time they will be here.”